-The ways women age - beauty politics
+The ways women age - Beauty politics

 The ways women age: Laurie Taylor talks to Abigail Brooks, Assistant Professor of Sociology at Providence College USA, and author of a study which asks why women choose or reject cosmetic anti ageing proceedures.
 Also, beauty politics in the Neoliberal age.
 Ros Gill, Professor of Social and Cultural Analysis at City University, discusses the ways in which women are required to be 'aesthetic entrepreneurs', maintaining a constant vigilance about their appearance.
 They're joined by Rachel Wood, Research Associate in the Department of Psychology, Sociology and Politics at Sheffield Hallam University.
+Revised repeat.

 Producer: Jayne Egerton.

 Brooks, A. (2017).
 The Ways Women Age: Using and Refusing Cosmetic Intervention.
 New York University Press.

 Gill, R., Elias, A., Gill, R. and Scharff, C. (Eds.), (2017).
 Aesthetic Labour: Beauty Politics in Neoliberalism.
 Basingstoke: Palgrave.